akka/akka/akka-docs/src/main/paradox/interaction-patterns-typed.md

  * There can only be a single response to one `ask`
  * When `ask` times out, the receiving actor does not know and may still process it to completion, or even start processing it after the fact
+ * Finding a good value for the timeout, especially when `ask` is triggers chained `ask`s in the receiving actor.
+You want a short timeout to be responsive and answer back to the requestor, but at the same time you do not want to have many false positives

 ## 1:1 Request-Response with ask from outside the ActorSystem